Paint is the least expensive way to change your space!

-Flat exterior surfaces like upper decks can be painted with elastomeric paint, but usually look more finished with upside down Mexican tile or travertine and watch the slope for drainage.
-There is a code for slope and too much looks strange and not enough you have a drainage problem.
+Flat exterior surfaces like upper decks can be painted with elastomeric paint, but usually look more finished with upside down Mexican tile, travertine or enough texture to avoid slipping.
+There is a code for slope- too much looks strange and not enough you have a drainage problem.
 Typically 1/8″/ft. is good.
 Architects and contractors should specify and any corrections addressed asap.
 Floating the area can correct this issue.

 Ceilings in custom homes should be interesting beyond boring white without detail.
 Crown molding adds a nice finish for starters.
-For more rustic interiors rougher beam details can be used to outline the edges and painted lighter or darker depending on the overall look to be achieved.
-If you are remodeling and moving out to do it-raise the ceiling from 8’.
-The low ceiling will limit ceiling detail that distinguish more interesting interiors and your home will still be dated.
+For more rustic interiors rougher beam details can be used to outline the edges or span the space and painted lighter or darker depending on the overall look to be achieved.
+If you are remodeling and moving out to do it-raise the ceiling from 8’ to at least 10′.
+The low ceiling will limit ceiling detail that distinguish more interesting interiors.
 Ceilings don’t have to be soaring-human scale is always a relative factor.
 After working on many with 20’ plus ceilings use caution as higher is not always conducive to an intimate feeling room.
 Varying ceiling heights is more interesting.
 Smaller rooms need to have lower ceilings.
-In larger rooms such as the living and great rooms, ceiling height should be determined by the footprint of the area and be in proportion to it.
+In larger rooms such as the living and great rooms, ceiling height should be determined by the footprint of the area and be in proportion with it.
 If the ceilings are in and proportionately too high then molding and detailing can be added to bring the feel of the ceiling height down.
 Paint the ceiling a darker color in these situations.
-For remodeling, it is recommended to raise the ceiling at least to 9’ in smaller areas and 10-12’ in public areas and 9′ in secondary is recommended.
+For remodeling, raising the ceiling to 10-12’ in public areas and 9′ in secondary is recommended.
 The height of individuals plays into the equation as well.
-At 7’ tall, the ceiling can be adjusted accordingly.
+At 7’ tall, the ceiling can be adjusted accordingly

 Tip: Black (check many restaurants) also makes the overhead space seem to disappear.
 For the right spot it is perfect.